srmarzec/albopictus_remapping/misc/Mackenzienotes.md

 Worked on running final lines of updated DESeq script.

 ## April 4
 Finished working on final lines of DESeq script.
-Ran Kegg script.
+Ran Kegg script for both 72h and 135h data sets.
+The output file contains many more enriched pathways for 135h than for 72h- unsure the reason for this?
+Recieved the same error message for running the script both times aroune line 200 but rest of script ran fine.